xiaohuilam/whoisd/README.md

 ]
 ```

-- a example of formating where used undefined tag "{date}", because a name of the field has not present, "{date}" will be replaced by CURRENT date in RFC3339 format
+- an example of formating where used undefined tag "{date}", because a name of the field has not present, "{date}" will be replaced by CURRENT date in RFC3339 format

 ## Todo